-The GCE Advanced Subsidiary Level and Advanced Level in Marine Science syllabus includes a scientific study of the sea and its ecosystems and how human activities have an impact on the marine environment.
+The AS and A Level Marine Science (syllabus 9693) includes a scientific study of the sea and its ecosystems and how human activities have an impact on the marine environment.

-Pupils will learn about marine life, productivity in the ocean and relationships between organisms, for example, did you know that a coral and an algae work together to form a reef?
+Students will learn about marine life, productivity in the ocean and relationships between organisms.

-During the first year of your Marine Science AS course pupils will be concentrated on the scientific study of the sea and its ecosystems:
+During the first year of the Marine Science course, students concentrate on the scientific study of the sea and its ecosystems:

 1 Scientific method

 The A2 part of the course concentrates on human activities that depend on the sea and have an impact on it: